adaapp/primers-portfolio-e457/README.md

 * Verify the data is in a suitable format
 * Create a method to convert F->C
 * Create a method to convert C->F
+* Create a method to convert K->C
+* Create a method to convert K->F

 #### Reflection (as well as issues, challenges & resolutions)
 The biggest issue was related to testing the areas my solution failed, originally, I tested to see if it worked - however, it wasn’t until I tried to break it that I found some of the more serious issues with my design and implementation.
 For example, ...